prometheus/docs/content/docs/specs/native_histograms.md

 1. Querying native histograms works differently from querying classic histograms.
-In most cases, the changes are minimal and straightforward, but there are tricky edge cases, which make it hard to perform some kind of auto-conversion reliably.
+In most cases, the changes are minimal and straightforward, but there are tricky edge cases, which make it hard to perform a reliable auto-conversion.
 2. Classic and native histograms cannot be aggregated with each other.
 A change from classic to native histograms at a certain point in time makes it hard to create dashboards that work across the transition point, and range vectors that contain the transition point will inevitably be incomplete (i.e. a range vector selecting classic histograms will only contain data points in the earlier part of the range, and a range vector selecting native histograms will only contain data points in the later part of the range).
 3. A classic histogram might be tailored to have bucket boundaries precisely at the points of interest.
 Native histograms with a standard schema can have a high resolution, but do not allow to set bucket boundaries at arbitrary